Knoxville Community Outreach

 The pinnacle of Knoxville’s community outreach is its efforts with the East Tennessee Civil Rights Working Group.
 This group meets monthly to discuss the prevention and detection of hate crimes, color of law violations, human trafficking, and crimes specifically targeted against minority segments of our community.

 Young Adult Leadership Academy (YALA)

-In May 2012, we held our annual Young Adult Leadership Academy (YALA) in partnership with the Knoxville Metropolitan Drug Commission, the Knoxville Police Department, the University of Tennessee Police Department, and Oak Ridge National Lab.
-Held over a three-day period, YALA is designed to foster a rich learning environment while encouraging our future leaders to enhance their team building and leadership skills.
+We offer a Young Adult Leadership Academy (YALA) in partnership with the Knoxville Metropolitan Drug Commission, the Knoxville Police Department, the University of Tennessee Police Department, and Oak Ridge National Lab.
+YALA is designed to foster a rich learning environment while encouraging our future leaders to enhance their team building and leadership skills.
 Through a series of intellectual and hands-on exercises, students are challenged to hone their critical thinking skills and ability to interact with people from all walks of life.
-Course content from this year’s YALA included mastering job interviewing and public speaking skills, STEM (science, technology, engineering, and math) curriculum, forensics, mock crime scenes, mock firearms scenarios, SWAT (Special Weapons and Tactics) demonstrations, underage drinking and prescription pill abuse pitfalls, Internet and social media safety, and handling the transition to college/campus life.
+Course content may include mastering job interviewing and public speaking skills, STEM (science, technology, engineering, and math) curriculum, forensics, mock crime scenes, mock firearms scenarios, SWAT (Special Weapons and Tactics) demonstrations, underage drinking and prescription pill abuse pitfalls, Internet and social media safety, and handling the transition to college/campus life.

 Visit our national In Your Community website for more information about our overall outreach efforts and our work in other local FBI offices.